Grant-Lingard/todoauth/README.md

     4. Make sure you look up all tasks through the current\_user (`current_user.tasks.find`) instead of with the model directly (`Task.find`).
     5. You also will want to protect your associated model (notes) from getting accessed from users not logged in, and to look up the task through the current\_user.
 (I didn't do this in class but it is done in in the code.)
 15. Finish your user model.
-    1. Add and edit and update.
+    1. Add edit and update (with an edit view).
 If you notice, the update method uses a method defined in my user model.
     2. Add the update\_with\_password method to your user model and the attr\_accessor :current\_password.
 (Don't copy and paste.)
     3. I decided that any account changes should require a password. the udpdate\_with\_password method verifies the old password before changing and saving the user.
     4. You will need to add a show and destroy to your user model.
 This is not done in the example.